DEFINITION

 For many works that are stationary or "immovable,"

 there will be no repository.
-For monumental or architectural
+For built works (architecture) or monumental

 works, record the geographic location where the work is found.